m-ld/sustainable-web-apps/spec/design/approach.md

 That's this repository!

-It provides a draft specification for the library code we deliver, including defining a "sustainable app"; requirements with motivating use-cases; the technical approach taken, including justification of the project hypothesis; and abstract interface descriptions for application developers and framework developers.
+It provides a draft specification for the library code we deliver, including defining the desirable properties of a "sustainable app"; requirements with motivating use-cases; the technical approach taken, including justification of the project hypothesis; and abstract interface descriptions for application developers and framework developers.

-Note that to avoid getting too obtuse, we will not create a "specification specification" here; instead we will create a draft Sustainable Web Apps specification and iterate and improve it over the course of the project.
+Note that to avoid getting too obtuse, we will not create a "specification specification" here; instead we will create a draft specification and iterate and improve it over the course of the project.

 ### m-ld